Virtual Meeting Etiquette: 15 Essential Rules for Professional Video Calls

 What is virtual meeting etiquette?

 Virtual meeting etiquette refers to the rules and behaviors that help keep online meetings professional, respectful, and productive.
-It includes everything from arriving on time and testing your connection to muting when not speaking and sharing follow-ups afterward.
+It includes everything from meeting prep, arriving on time, and testing your connection, to muting when not speaking and sharing follow-ups afterward.

 Why is it important to follow meeting etiquette online?

-Proper etiquette helps limit distractions, maintain focus, and ensure that all participants feel heard.
+Proper remote meeting etiquette helps limit distractions, maintain focus, and ensure that all participants feel heard.
 It’s the foundation for productive collaboration and smooth communication, especially when not everyone is physically present.

 How can I stay focused during long virtual meetings?